ISorokos/SafeML/README.md

 * More datasets will be tested.
 Please stay tuned.

 ## Publication
-Our first publication will be available soon.
+Our publication will be available soon.

 ## Related Works